 The DiverIMPACTS project design gives the opportunity to accelerate the case study dynamic and to expand it to scientists and education (with Esa Angers, Agro-Campus Ouest, and Inra).

-The CS will contribute to designing diversified crop systems with a multi-actor approach.
+The case study will contribute to designing diversified crop systems with a multi-actor approach.

 - Aline Vandewalle, CRA-PDL, case study leader